mycsphd/mycsphd.github.io/Category/8_about.md

     harbor basic misunderstandings about getting a Ph.D. including how to pay for it and what research (the focus of a Ph.D.) entails.

-4. Undergraduates do not have access to advisors that can provide accurate, first-hand information about getting a Ph.D. in computer science.
+4. Undergraduates often do not have access to advisors that can provide accurate, first-hand information about getting a Ph.D. in computer science.

 5. We suspect that this lack of ready access to good information is a barrier